wpswings/woo-gift-cards-lite/readme.txt

 == WOOCOMMERCE GIFT CARD PLUGIN COMPATIBILITIES ==

+**1)** Compatibility with [**Smart Coupons For WooCommerce**](https://www.storeapps.org/product/smart-coupons/), allowing you to migrate your smart coupons into gift card coupons.

-**1)** Compatibility With [**Membership For WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/), helping you to add gift cards to a membership plan.
+**2)** Compatibility With [**Membership For WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/), helping you to add gift cards to a membership plan.

-**2)** Compatibility With PayPal Payments to accept payments via PayPal.
+**3)** Compatibility With PayPal Payments to accept payments via PayPal.

-**3)** Compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and  [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=wallet-pro).
+**4)** Compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and  [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=wallet-pro).
 It allows users to redeem their WooCommerce giftcard coupons to recharge their wallets and use that balance to purchase products & services.
 It is crucial for repurposing the remaining gift coupon value.

-**4)** Compatibility with the [**Price Based On Country for WooCommerce**](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/)plugin.
+**5)** Compatibility with the [**Price Based On Country for WooCommerce**](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/)plugin.
 Set country-based prices for WooCommerce gift cards using geolocation tracking.
 The store will display gift coupon prices in the user's relevant currency, with the option to manually set the price or auto-apply exchange rates.

-**5)** Compatibility with the [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=rma-pro) are compatible with our gift voucher plugin.
+**6)** Compatibility with the [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=rma-pro) are compatible with our gift voucher plugin.
 Customers can request refunds and exchanges for purchased WooCommerce gift card products, provided the gift vouchers have not expired and have not been used.
 Additionally, you can refund the coupon value to the RMA wallet instead of the original payment method used.

-**6)** Compatibility With [**WooCommerce HPOS**](https://woocommerce.com/document/high-performance-order-storage/) to Easily Handle Bulk Order Volume
+**7)** Compatibility With [**WooCommerce HPOS**](https://woocommerce.com/document/high-performance-order-storage/) to Easily Handle Bulk Order Volume

-**7)** Compatible with [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=subs-pro) to Leverage the benefits of Recurring Revenue with a subscription program.
+**8)** Compatible with [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=subs-pro) to Leverage the benefits of Recurring Revenue with a subscription program.

-**8)** Compatibility with [**Points and Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-plugin/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=par-pro) to Convert your coupon amount into points
+**9)** Compatibility with [**Points and Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-plugin/?utm_source=wpswings-giftcards-product&utm_medium=referral&utm_campaign=par-pro) to Convert your coupon amount into points

-**9)** WPML Multilingual Support: The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
+**10)** WPML Multilingual Support: The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
 Furthermore, you can also use the Loco Translate plugin to translate the strings into another language.

-**10)** The Gift Card for WooCommerce plugin is compatible with WordPress Multisite.
+**11)** The Gift Card for WooCommerce plugin is compatible with WordPress Multisite.

 == WHAT PREMIUM VERSION VERSION OF WOOCOMMERCE GIFT CARDS OFFERS ==